JetBrains/kotlin-native/INTEROP.md

     values correspondingly.
 If the enum is not included into any of these lists, then it is generated according to the heuristics.

-*    `noStringConversion` property value is space-separated lists of the function whose `const char*` parameters shall not be autoconverted as Kotlin string
+*    `noStringConversion` property value is space-separated lists of the functions whose `const char*` parameters shall not be autoconverted as Kotlin string

 ### Portability ###